RickWong/fetch-plus/README.md

 ## Features

 - Drop-in replacement for Fetch API.
+Well, almost.
 - Usable with any HTTP endpoint.
-- Especially well-suited for REST JSON APIs.
+Especially suited for REST JSON APIs.
 - All parameters can be computed values: `myHeaders: () => values`
-- A "queries" parameter for building the query string from an object.
+- Accepts a "queries" object parameter for building safe query strings.
 - Useful handlers (JSON/Auth/CSRF/Immutable etc) available as separate npm packages.
 - [Fetch API Streams draft](https://github.com/yutakahirano/fetch-with-streams) handler with an Observable interface.
-- Custom middlewares to manipute all requests, all responses, and all errors.
+- Custom middlewares to manipute all requests, responses, and caught errors.
 - Runs in Node and browsers.

 ## Installation